Tricked-dev/GoogleFormTester/README.md

 # Google Form Tester

-Test your form by creating mocking data
+Test your form by creating mocking data.
+Using a too high `p` flag can make it so google ratelimits you and doing too many requests while ratelimited can get you robot flagged.

 ## 💳 Credits